McDonald's Premium line

 The McDonald's Premium line is a group of products introduced by McDonald's in the spring of 2003.
-It includes the company's larger chicken burger, its salad line, and its coffee products.
-The burger are targeted at various demographic markets, the grilled chicken burger and salads are targeted at both the female and health-conscious demographic markets.
+It includes the company's larger chicken sandwich, its salad line, and its coffee products.
+The sandiwches are targeted at various demographic markets, the grilled chicken sandwich and salads are targeted at both the female and health-conscious demographic markets.
 The entire line is intended to bring in a larger, more affluent, adult audience seeking better quality products.

-Burgers
+Sandwiches

-McDonald's line of larger chicken burger (The Classic, Club and Ranch BLT) were introduced in July 2005 as part of McDonald's menu revamp.
+McDonald's line of larger chicken sandwiches (The Classic, Club and Ranch BLT) were introduced in July 2005 as part of McDonald's menu revamp.

 The classic includes Lettuce, Tomato, and Mayo.

 The Club also has Lettuce Tomato and Mayo, but also comes with Swiss cheese and bacon.

 The ranch BLT comes with a creamy ranch sauce, Bacon, Lettuce and Tomato.

 All three can be chosen with either buttermilk crispy or grilled chicken and all are served on a honey wheat roll.

-A Spicy Chicken burger, with chipotle spices in the breading, was part of the premium line for a limited time in 2006.
+A Spicy Chicken sandwich, with chipotle spices in the breading, was part of the premium line for a limited time in 2006.
 It was made the same way as a Classic, but with ranch instead of mayo.
 The spicy Chicken was brought back temporarily in late 2008, but it was not part of the premium line.
-In 2011, the honey wheat roll for the burger was replaced with a whole grain bakery style bun to make the burger "more neutral" in flavor.
-The entire Premium Chicken burger line was replaced in 2015 by the Crispy Chicken Deluxe (in August renamed the Buttermilk Crispy Chicken burger) and the Grilled Chicken Deluxe, two burger that were part of the ill-fated Deluxe burger line in 1996 and have been slightly reformulated, meaning that they are now served on artisan rolls.
+In 2011, the honey wheat roll for the sandwich was replaced with a whole grain bakery style bun to make the sandwich "more neutral" in flavor.
+The entire Premium Chicken sandiwch line was replaced in 2015 by the Crispy Chicken Deluxe (in August renamed the Buttermilk Crispy Chicken Sandwich) and the Grilled Chicken Deluxe, two sandwiches that were part of the ill-fated Deluxe sandwich line in 1996 and have been slightly reformulated, meaning that they are now served on artisan rolls.